Eukaryote: Diversity

-Eukaryotes are organisms that range from microscopic single cells, such as picozoans under 3 micrometres across, to animals like the blue whale, weighing up to 190 tonnes and measuring up to 33.6 m long, or plants like the coast redwood, up to 120 m tall.
+Eukaryotes are organisms that range from microscopic single cells, such as picozoans under 3 micrometers across, to animals like the blue whale, weighing up to 190 tonnes and measuring up to 33.6 meter long, or plants like the coast redwood, up to 120 meter tall.
 Many eukaryotes are unicellular; the informal grouping called protists includes many of these, with some multicellular forms like the giant kelp up to 200 ft long.
 The multicellular eukaryotes include the animals, plants, and fungi, but again, these groups too contain many unicellular species.
 Eukaryotic cells are typically much larger than those of prokaryotes—the bacteria and the archaea—having a volume of around 10,000 times greater.
 Eukaryotes represent a small minority of the number of organisms, but, as many of them are much larger, their collective global biomass (468 gigatons) is far larger than that of prokaryotes (77 gigatons), with plants alone accounting for over 81% of the total biomass of Earth.

 The eukaryotes are a diverse lineage, consisting mainly of microscopic organisms.
 Multicellularity in some form has evolved independently at least 25 times within the eukaryotes.
 Complex multicellular organisms, not counting the aggregation of amoebae to form slime molds, have evolved within only six eukaryotic lineages: animals, symbiomycotan fungi, brown algae, red algae, green algae, and land plants.
 Eukaryotes are grouped by genomic similarities, so that groups often lack visible shared characteristics.